Tachytaenius/tachy-guns/content-packs/1400/readme.md

 This is all done at an ammo manufacturing station using the metalcraft labour.

-They require fuel to melt the metal bars.
+Fuel is required to melt the metal bars.
 Small produces 30 and takes 10 dimension out of a gunpowder item, medium 25/20, and large 20/30.

 Ammo is made from one or three metal bars depending on the charge type.